StarID¶

 .

-A pandas DataFrame of all the catalogue star records that were not matched to an extracted image point in the star identification routine.
+A pandas DataFrame of all the catalog star records that were matched to an extracted image point in the star identification routine.

 See the